Because the most beautiful destinations are often the hardest to access.

 All SLRV vehicles utilise diesel powered hot water and heater systems.
 These are extremely efficient and are plumbed into the trucks diesel tank.
 The heater works brilliantly – and the water system can supply constant hot water for your needs.

 Water is undoubtedly our most precious commodity when remote touring.
 An Expedition Vehicle must not only hold ample water for its passengers, it has to aid in the conservation of water.
 This, in turn, allows you to remain out in the wilderness for longer.
 The SLRV team have designed a system that will do just that.
 Let’s have a look how it works……………

 To store and conserve water, the SLRV system incorporates multiple tanks – arranged in series of separate ‘cells’.
 By doing this, various quality water can be stored in separate tanks and accessed for specific uses – ultimately enabling you to conserve your water.
 This intelligent system allows you to select which tank you wish to fill by the press of a switch.
 Similarly, inside the vehicle, you can select which tank you want to draw from.
-The Adventurer holds just under 300L in total, giving you a good supply of water for remote adventures.
+The Daily based vehicle holds around 300L in total, giving you a good supply of water for remote adventures.

 Ensuring you always have a safe source of drinking water is vital.
 SLRV have a dedicated and totally independent drinking water system – with its own filler, tank, pump, filtration system and mixer outlet.
 This ensures your quality drinking water remains just that – and is ultimately conserved for extended isolated travel.

 All SLRV water systems incorporate a city water entry – bypassing your tanks and allowing you to connect to the mains water supply whenever available.
 Pressure fillers used in the SLRV system also provide added security to your water supply.